Homemade Simple Syrup

 5 from 1 vote

-Every cocktail maker needs to know how to make simple syrup.
-It’s always a good idea to have a jar on hand to mix into cocktails, to sweeten iced tea or coffee, and to bake into desserts.
-You can flavor sugar syrup with herbs and spices, try out different sugars or just keep it plain.
-Store it in a jar until you need it!
+Anyone who enjoys a good drink — alcoholic or not — should know how to make homemade simple syrup.
+It’s always a good idea to have a jar on hand to mix into cocktails, to sweeten iced tea, coffee or lemonade and even to brush onto desserts.
+You can flavor sugar syrup with fruits, herbs and spices, try out different sugars or just keep it plain.
+Here’s everything you need to know!

 Why you’ll love this recipe

-• Simple syrup is easy to make with just two ingredients.
+1. Simple syrup is easy and inexpensive to make with just two ingredients.
+Then you can get creative!

-• It can be easily customized with herbs, fruits, spices and other types of sweeteners.
+2. It can be easily customized with herbs, fruits, spices and other types of sweeteners.
+The options are limited to your imagination!

 a cup of sugar and a cup of water